microsoft/WindowsAppSDK/specs/PushNotifications/PushNotifications-spec.md

             HRESULT extendedError,
             PushNotificationChannelStatus status);

-        // The Push channel associated with the Result.
-Valid only if status is CompletedSuccess.
+        // A PushNotificationChannel only exists Status when is CompletedSuccess.
         PushNotificationChannel Channel { get; };

         // More detailed error code in addition to the ChannelStatus state.